kossiitkgp/docs/community/socials.md

 - Each reshare suggestion **must** be discussed with other team members on Slack before posting it on any platform.
 The suggestion must be approved by at least one executive and one advisor.
 - The repost must link back to the original post.
 - Platform wise Guidelines:
-    - On Facebook, the post must be shared using the "Share Now" feature.
-If a caption is to be added, use the "Share to Feed" feature.
+    - On Facebook, the post should be shared using the "Share Now" feature or using the "Share to Feed" if a caption is to be added, use the feature.
-    - On Twitter, the tweet must be quoted.
+    - On Twitter, the original tweet should be shared using the "Repost" feature or using quoted if a caption is to be added.
-    - On LinkedIn, the repost feature must be used.
+    - On LinkedIn, the repost feature should be used.
 If a caption is to be added, use the "Repost with your thoughts" feature.
-    - On Instagram, the post must be added to the story.
+    - On Instagram, the post should be added to the story.
 In rare cases, a collaborative post can be released if approved internally, and the other organization agrees.

 ### Direct Message and Comment Reply Guidelines
 - One executive should be assigned to each social media platform to read comments under posts and direct messages at least once a day and reply.